neijrr/nextcloud_passwords_handbook_ru/Administrators/Besticon-Self-Hosting.md

 ### Standalone with autostart
 You need command line access and root privileges for this guide.
-You need to run these commands on your server an you need to know the domain of your server.
+(NextCloudPI users: Enable SSH in the configuration interface and then log in with `ssh pi@yournextcloudpi`) You need to run these commands on your server an you need to know the domain of your server.

 1. Download the [binary](https://github.com/mat/besticon/releases) for your server.